 - 1 cup half-and-half

-- 1 ½ lbs fresh brussels sprouts (halved)
+- 1 ½ pounds fresh brussels sprouts, trimmed and halved

 - ¼ cup grated parmesan cheese

-Preheat the oven to 350°F.
+- Preheat the oven to 350°F.

-Add the butter to a large skillet over medium-high heat, once melted, add the portobello mushrooms, salt, pepper, and thyme, cook 5-6 minutes.
+- Once the butter is melted, add the diced mushrooms, salt, pepper, and thyme, cook for 5-6 minutes.

-Top with the parmesan cheese.
+- Top with the grated parmesan cheese.